Subprime car loans and bad credit finance explained

 Not necessarily.
 If your credit score isn’t very high for any particular reason, but you have the finances to pay back the loan, then there is nothing wrong with a subprime car loan.
 All it means is that you’re probably going to pay more in interest and fees than a borrower able to buy from a dealer or lender offering standard car finance deals.

-However, there are major pitfalls that one can easily fall into in the rush to get a new car on your driveway.
-It’s imperative that before you sign on the dotted line you understand all of the terms and conditions of the agreement, and more importantly are able to adhere to them.
-Don’t take out a finance deal that you can’t afford to pay back, and that means understanding exactly what the agreement is going to cost you over its entire term.
+However, there are major pitfalls that one can easily fall into in the rush to get the keys to a new car.
+It’s imperative you understand all of the terms and conditions of the agreement, and more importantly are able to adhere to them before you even consider signing along the dotted line.
+Never take out a finance deal that you can’t afford to pay back, and that means understanding exactly what the agreement is going to cost you over its entire term.